fanpu/autolab-docs/docs/index.md

 AUTOLAB_SCRIPT=`mktemp` && \curl -sSL https://raw.githubusercontent.com/autolab/Autolab/master/bin/setup.sh > $AUTOLAB_SCRIPT && \bash $AUTOLAB_SCRIPT
 ```

 When the script runs, you will be prompted for the `sudo` password and other confirmations.
 You can see the details of the script [here](https://github.com/autolab/Autolab/blob/master/bin/setup.sh).
-Next, if you want autograding, then you will need to manually [install Tango](/tango).
+If you want autograding, then you will need to manually [install Tango](/tango).

 ### Installing on Mac OSX 10.11+